biits-repo/radio_data_analytics_biits/README.md

    '''bash
       > On macOS: brew install ffmpeg
       > On Linux: sudo apt install ffmpeg
-      > On Windows: Download from FFmpeg's website and add it to your PATH. (https://www.gyan.dev/ffmpeg/builds/) ffmpeg-git-full.7z => Download this file
+      > On Windows: Download from FFmpeg's website and add it to your PATH. (https://www.gyan.dev/ffmpeg/builds/) [ffmpeg-git-full.7z] Download this file from the website

 5. ***After this all you can run python script**